sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-1-HTB-Active.md

 Active is a box from TJNull's OSCP list, its one of the HTB 'retired' list judged a bit more challenging than the OSCP but good practice.
+It's a good introduction to Active Directories, and making use of the Impacket toolbox.

 As always, nmap first...